 "In the spirit of our continued passion for the field and with the credibility of our leadership positions, we intend to promote a professional venue where efficiency and support operate at the highest of standards...We promote quality work in our field and we intend to increase the credibility of mediation as a better option for consumers confronting family conflicts."

-MIchael McIlwrath, IMI Board Member and Senior Counsel, Litigation, for the GE Oil & Gas division in Florence, Italy, discusses what IMI is about and explains why GE and other companies are supporting this important initiative.
+MIchael McIlwrath, IMI Board Member and Senior Counsel, Litigation, for the GE Oil & Gas division in Florence, Italy, discusses what IMI is about and explains why GE and other companies are supporting this important initiative (article is in Italian).

 "Mediation is often seen as remedial process to fix a problem, and used as a last resort before grievances, disciplinaries or exit are considered.
 Used skilfully and with a coaching mindset it can not only restore important working relationships but also be a powerful developmental tool as well."